kshabunov/ecclab/README.md

 * `ca_polar_crc poly_str` - coefficients of the CRC polynomial starting from higher powers, no leading 1.
 Binary string.
 No CRC is used by default.
 * `list_size L` - list size.
 Integer, positive, non-zero.
 Required.

+## Implementation details

+### Internal reliability representation formats

+While doing the research we tried several internal representation formats for symbol reliability values.
+In order to be able to switch between different representations a system of macros was developed.

+The related source code is located in the `formats` subdirectory.
+There is the top level include file `formats.h` and a number of `format_*.h` sub-include files specific for each representation.

 ## References
 * E. Arikan, “Channel Polarization: A Method for Constructing Capacity-Achieving Codes for Symmetric Binary-Input Memoryless Channels,”